The Community Heritage Fund Northern Ireland is no longer accepting applications. Explore our available funding.

 Include letters of support from the people involved in your project.
 For example, if you are planning to deliver workshops at local youth clubs then a letter of support will show us that they want to take part.
 The letters of support should also demonstrate that you have consulted with the local community and that there’s a demand and commitment to take part in your project.

-Application help notes
+Application help notes and FAQs

 We are unable to provide pre-application support for this fund.
 However if you require technical assistance with your application please email Community.HeritageNI@heritagefund.org.uk.